 Is the P20 Pro the ultimate smartphone camera?

-The P20 Pro brings a lot of new features and unfortunately we couldn’t to test all of them in the hour window we had with the handset.
+The Huawei P20 Pro camera brings a lot of new features and unfortunately we couldn’t to test all of them in the hour window we had with the handset.
 However, our time with the P20 Pro did suggest that Huawei’s new smartphone delivers an interesting camera experience, even if it still could use some extra polish.
 Hopefully the experience will be even better when the phone ships to consumers.

 The overall photo quality is impressive, while not being revolutionary.
 Industry busting features such as 5X hybrid zoom, a max ISO of 102400, AI-assisted stabilization, and the 40MP camera all add to the allure of Huawei’s new triple camera smartphone.